Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 3.
 The date of the ASGC meetings shall be determined by the Executive Board during summer and winter breaks and announced by the second Monday of the respective semester.

 Section 4.
-Attendance to ASGC meetings is compulsory to all members defined in Article III, Section 1.
+Attendance at ASGC meetings is compulsory for all members defined in Article III, Section 1.

-Section 6.
-A simple majority of active departments shall constitute quorum except when voting on Constitution or Bylaw amendments, as outlined by Article VI, section 5.
-Once quorum is determined, the presiding Executive Board officer calls the meeting to begin.
+Section 5.
+A simple majority of active departments shall constitute a quorum except when voting on Constitution or Bylaw amendments, as outlined by Article VI, section 5.
+Once a quorum is determined, the presiding Executive Board officer calls the meeting to begin.

 Article IX.
 Elections, Vacancies, and Impeachment